 Many a hundred of scientific articles get published in (bio)medical journals each year.
-Some of them about disease, some of them about prevention, and some of them about health and nutrition.
-Only a tiny miniscule proportion of those get portrait correctly in the media, and lots of times you will find yourself being misinformed, while you actually want to know what’s going on.
+Some of them about diseases, some of them about prevention, and some of them about health and nutrition.
+Only a tiny minuscule proportion of those get portrait correctly in the media, and lots of times you will find yourself being misinformed, while you actually want to know what’s going on.

 With the following tips, you can decipher any (bio)medical article, find out which ones apply to you and easily know which ones to discard.
 The four questions you need to ask are: